The Rise and Fall of the Initial Era: Discussion

 \subsection{The fall of the Initial Era}

 As with any era in history, a critical understanding the outcomes and impacts of the period are critical in understanding ourselves and improving current and future practices.

-The fall of the Initial Era is fairly clear cut from a technological perspective.
-We posit that the current trend is a mix three major factors: \begin{enumerate} \item Technological harmonisation: Allowing the choice of capturing and using full names across many different types of system from research information management within institutions to evaluation, and from publishing to grant application and administration; \item Globalisation of research: The natural harmonisation of norms as more and more researchers collaborate outside a narrow context; \item Trust: The ongoing need to propagate trust in the sense of understanding the identity of participants in the research ecosystem. \end{enumerate}
+The fall of the Initial Era invites several plausible accounts.
+The most parsimonious is technological---that the timing of the decline is closely tied to specific changes in the bibliographic infrastructure (Section~\ref{sec:tech})---but technology alone is unlikely to be a complete explanation.
+We posit that the trend is best understood as the interaction of three major factors: \begin{enumerate} \item Technological harmonisation: Allowing the choice of capturing and using full names across many different types of system from research information management within institutions to evaluation, and from publishing to grant application and administration; \item Globalisation of research: The natural harmonisation of norms as more and more researchers collaborate outside a narrow context; \item Trust: The ongoing need to propagate trust in the sense of understanding the identity of participants in the research ecosystem. \end{enumerate}

 All three of these points play into the greater narrative of how research is changing around us.
 There is a greater need for transparency as research has an increasingly significant effect on everyday lives and as governments investment more in research, it is critical to make knowledge common.
 The move to greater transparency is multifaceted---making the knowledge itself more transparently available is just one stream; making its production and provenance transparent is another.
 Without transparency of production and provenance, we cannot expect the trust, which is needed for research to progress.